Monica EK, et al.

 that doesn't need electricity – just gravity – to run raw water

-through it," says Anna Ottenhall, a PhD student at KTH's School of
+through it," says Anna Ottenhall, a PhD student at KTH's School

-positively-charged filter.
-The bacteria trapping material does not
+our positively-charged filter.
+The bacteria trapping material

-purification methods do."
+on-site purification methods do."

 Her co-supervisor, Josefin Illergård, has been working with the